CoinbarPay (CBPAY) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 CoinbarPay Historical Price

-According to the latest data gathered on CoinbarPay live price page, the current price of CoinbarPay is 0.000132USD.
+According to the latest data gathered on CoinbarPay live price page, the current price of CoinbarPay is 0USD.
 The circulating supply of CoinbarPay(CBPAY) is

 In the past 24 hours, CoinbarPay has shown a price movement of